Local and local-to-global Principles for zero-cycles on geometrically Kummer $K3$ surfaces: Introduction

 \subsection{Acknowledgment}

 The first author's research was partially supported by the NSF grant DMS-2302196.
 The second author was partially supported by a CRM--ISM postdoctoral fellowship.
-We are thankful to Professor Evis Ieronymou for many helpful discussions.
+We are truly grateful to Professor Olivier Wittenberg for sharing some excellent insights with us; \autoref{maxunr} in particular was an outcome of our discussions.
+We are thankful to Professor Evis Ieronymou for many helpful discussions and to the anonymous referee whose suggestions helped improve the paper.